 - Lastly, you can perform multiple move or copy.
 The next game will be added to the queue.
 You can see it under “Queue” section in My apps & games.

-To transfer the game back to internal storage, follow the same steps, and this time choose internal storage instead of external storage.
+To transfer the game back to internal storage, follow the same steps and choose internal storage instead of external storage.

 How to bulk transfer Apps and Games on Xbox One

-Microsoft has built an option for bulk transfer for those who have too many games to move to an external drive or internal storage.
+Microsoft has added a bulk transfer option for those who have too many games to move to an external drive or internal storage.
 It’s called as Transfer, and you can move both apps and games using this.

 Microsoft recently added the ability to transfer items between drives in bulk to ease the process during big transitions.
 This should be especially helpful for those upgrading to the Xbox One X this fall, allowing large games (and their 4K updates) to be transferred with ease.